oliverfeher/takehome/README.md

   * Your breakpoint should be `850px`.
   * Only the bottom two blocks.
 * You are provided with a totally empty React project, use this opportunity to develop, import and render these blocks with the best practices.
+* You can push your changes directly to the `master` branch.

 # Getting Started with Create React App